iacgg/ansible-executor/README.md

 # Ansible-Executor
-The goal of this project, is to make it simple to get started with ansible a virtual env. ( https://github.com/mrscherrycoke/simple-python-virtualenv ) <br>
+The goal of this project, is to make it simple to get started with ansible as if it was a virtual env. ( https://github.com/mrscherrycoke/simple-python-virtualenv ) <br>
 But why not use docker to get started!

 # Usages